nathanlong/nathanlong.github.io/content/blog/testing-ai-value.md

 So we test it.
 But we set some boundaries:

 1. I do the work.
-The AI must function as an assistant to counteract the temptation to rely on it too heavily
+The AI must function as an assistant to counteract the temptation to rely on it too heavily.
 2. It remains opt-in.
 No inline recommendations.
 This interface must only come when called.
 3. I must understand everything I commit.
 If I don't understand it, or can't reach an understanding, the recommendation gets nuked.
 4. Data must remain reasonably protected and not be used for training data.
 This one comes from my peers at Viget and I wholeheartedly agree.
 This code is my work product and must be legally protected within the bounds of our contracts.